fyrchik/neofs-dev-env/docs/chain.md

 ```

 If you want to operate in main chain with your personal wallet (e.g. to make
-a deposit in NeoFS contract), you can transfer GAS from there.
+a deposit in FrostFS contract), you can transfer GAS from there.

 1. Create new wallet.

 ```
-$ neo-go wallet init -a -w wallets/neofs1.json
+$ neo-go wallet init -a -w wallets/frostfs1.json

-Enter the name of the account > neofs1
+Enter the name of the account > frostfs1
 Enter passphrase >
 Confirm passphrase >